Metallic paint: Description

 Metallic paints, or just metallics, generally consist of a base coat with a clear "lacquer", usually a transparent acrylic polyurethane top coat, for protection and extra gloss.

 "Flop", or "flip-flop", refers to the difference between the amount or hue of light reflected at different angles from a metallic paint surface.
 The differences are caused by the size and reflectivity of the flakes in the paint, and also by their orientation and the degree to which they are all oriented in the same direction.
 Historically, it was difficult to achieve an invisible repair if the paint was damaged because it is critical to reproduce the flop of the original surface as well as its pigment.
 Modern techniques have more or less eliminated this problem.

 Variations

-1968 Camaro Custom with Metal Flake paint.
-Size and reflectivity of flakes is higher than conventional metallic paint as seen on this custom paint job.
+1968 Camaro Custom with metal flake paint.
+Size and reflectivity of flakes seen on this custom paint job is higher than conventional metallic paint.